-The Complainant's legal representatives sent an anonymous email to the Respondent on 27 February 2007 enquiring as to whether the Respondent would be willing to transfer the Disputed Domain Names to the Complainant at a price of US\$1,000 each.
-The Respondent replied on 3 March 2007 and 19 March 2007, respectively, indicating that he had registered the Disputed Domain Names for "investment purposes" and that he intended to sell the Disputed Domain Names to the Complainant at a price of US\$60,000 per domain name.
-A copy of the email correspondence between the Complainant's legal representatives using the email account alicec2325@yahoo.com.hk and the Respondent is attached at Annexure 25.
-The response given by the Respondent is an unequivocal indication that the sole purpose of the Respondent's registration of the Disputed Domain Names was to resell the Disputed Domain Names for financial gain.
-This constitutes illegitimate and unfair use of the Complainant's trade name and trademark, and the deliberate manipulation of the gTLD registration system.
+The Complainant's legal representatives sent an anonymous email to the Respondent on 27 February 2007 enquiring as to whether the Respondent would be willing to transfer the Disputed Domain Name to the Complainant at a price of US\$1,000.
+The Respondent replied on 3 March 2007 and 19 March 2007, respectively, indicating that he had registered the Disputed Domain Name (among other domain names bearing the trade name of the Complainant) for "investment purposes" and that he intended to sell the Disputed Domain Name to the Complainant at a price of US\$60,000.
+A copy of the email correspondence between the Complainant's legal representatives using the email account alicec2325@yahoo.com.hk and the Respondent is attached at Annexure 27.
+The response given by the Respondent is an unequivocal indication that the sole purpose of the Respondent's registration of the Disputed Domain Name was to resell the Disputed Domain Name for financial gain.
+This constitutes illegitimate and unfair use of the Complainant's trade name and trade mark, and the deliberate manipulation of the ccTLD registration system.